dotnet/docs-aspire/docs/database/mongodb-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the `AddMongoDBClient` extension to register a `IMongoClient` for use via the dependency injection container.
+In the _Program.cs_ file of your component consuming project, call the `AddMongoDBClient` extension to register a `IMongoClient` for use via the dependency injection container.

 ```csharp
 builder.AddMongoDBClient("IMongoClient");